-If your congregation progresses to the point where you are teaching many new people, experienced teachers who can expound a topic at length are sometimes needed.
+If your congregation progresses to the point where you are teaching many new people, experienced Bible teachers who can expound a topic at length are sometimes needed.
 One way for brethren to learn to deliver quality live messages is to give "book reports" or "article reports" on truthful, inspiring literature.
-This approach maximizes speaking opportunity and reduces the amount of research work (only one source is used).
+This approach maximizes speaking opportunity and reduces the amount of research work.
 Another approach is for teachers to take lessons from their own experience and explain them in the light of Scripture.

 Services should be edifying and encouraging to all.
 They generally should not be used for detailed discussions of complex or controversial doctrines (such as the exact nature of Jesus Christ before His human birth, the Hebrew calendar, speaking in tongues, etc.).
 Such doctrines are important, however, and can be held after services or as a separate Bible study.

 Exhortation (encouragement) is different from teaching the Bible.
 A person who exhorts says little that his listeners do not already know, but encourages and motivates them to do a better job of what they already know they should do.
 Some people clearly have the gift for exhortation, and some do not.
 A person who encourages others must be able to do so in love.